lohith008-cloud/lohith008-cloud/README.md

 - **Student Management System** - Console-based CRUD application using Python OOP concepts and file handling
 - **Insurance Fraud Detection** - ML project using Decision Tree Classification with 93% accuracy
 - **Dairy Farm Management System** - Full stack web application using HTML, CSS, JavaScript, PHP, and MySQL
+- **Portfolio Website** - A portfolio website is a personal online platform built using HTML, CSS, and JavaScript to showcase your skills, projects, and achievements to    potential employers or clients.

  🏆 Achievements
 - Best Player - Cricket Tournament (2022)